LaunchCodeEducation/data-analysis/src/chapters/tableau-part2/exercises.rst

 #.
 Student Choice: Create a hierarchy of sets to explore the ADR of a country you would like to visit.

    #.
-Start with the continent
+Start with the continent.
    #.
-Then a region
+Then a region.
    #.
 Then the country.

 Submitting Your Work